Israel Patent Office at last Defining Distinctiveness in Trademarks

 Defining Distinctiveness in Trademarking

 The Trade Marks Ordinance defines a Trademark as “a mark used, or intended to be used, by a person in relation to goods he manufactures or deals in” (New Trade Marks Ordinance, pg.
 5).
-Trademarks are commonly known as recognizable signs, symbols, phrases, or stylized wording that easily identify a brand, such as the Coca Cola font, Nike’s distinctive “Just Do It” checkmark or the Ralph Lauren polo horse.
+Trademarks are commonly known as recognizable signs, symbols, phrases, or stylized wording that easily identify a brand.
+For example the Coca Cola font, Nike’s distinctive “Just Do It” checkmark or the Ralph Lauren polo horse.
 But what is it about these brands’ logos that make them unique and instantly tell a consumer what brand they’re selling?
-The answer is Distinctiveness, meaning that the Trademark or logo is original to the point that it is a. recognizable for its brand and service and b. is distinguished enough from other brands so as not to confuse one Trademark for another.
+The answer is Distinctiveness.
+The Trademark or logo is original to the point that it is: a.
+Eliciting recognition for its brand and service and b.
+Distinguishing enough from other brands so as not to confuse one Trademark for another.

-While there are criteria to determine which words are distinctive, the new guidelines assume that all words are non-distinct and focuses mainly on the distinctiveness of the figurative elements.
+While there are criteria to determine which words are distinctive, the new guidelines assume that all words are non-distinct.
+They primarily focus on the distinctiveness of the figurative elements.

 1. The guidelines discuss font with or without font effects.
-The font itself does not cause distinctiveness, but if the specific font is used in a way that is stylized, it can be registrable.
+The font itself does not cause distinctiveness, but stylizing a specific font can render it registrable.

 2. Color does not itself cause distinctiveness, but the order and specific colors can create distinctiveness.

-3. Punctation or other symbols generally used in words do not cause distinctiveness in marks.
+3. Using punctation or other symbols normally associated with certain words do not cause distinctiveness in marks.

 5. The use of geometric symbols must be intentional rather than just a highlight or used as a border to be distinctive.
-The shapes and symbols themselves must be presented or configured in a way that creates a global impression to be sufficient for distinctiveness.
+Presenting the shapes and symbols should be in a way that creates a global impression to be sufficient for distinctiveness.

 6. Figurative elements must be visible to be distinctive.

 7. Figurative elements cannot be too literal in their representation of goods and services.
 Moreover, symbolic figures that don’t stray sufficiently from standard imagery that represent a particular good or service do not indicate distinctiveness.
-For example, a pest control service using a simple bug does not add distinctiveness, but if the bug is stylized as a cartoon that links with the services, it can add distinctiveness.
+For example, a pest control service using a simple bug does not add distinctiveness.
+However, stylizing the bug as a cartoon that links with the services can add distinctiveness.

-8. Specific figurative elements that are commonly used, such as the standard symbol for the restroom, are non-distinctive as well.
+8. Using specific figurative elements that are commonly used, such as the standard symbol for the restroom, is non-distinctive as well.

 For more examples and visual representations of these trademark criteria, visit the Israeli patent office at https://www.gov.il/he/departments/policies/tm-guidelines to read the guidelines in Hebrew or English.